mternez/echopulse/README-ENG.md

 ## Disclaimer

-This project **is not intended for production use**.
-Its sole purpose is to:
+The sole purpose of this project is to:

 - practice **hexagonal architecture** and clear separation of concerns,
 - work with **Kafka**, **Redis**, **WebSocket STOMP**, and **OAuth2** in a distributed context.